 Featured Post:

-ISSUE XII
+ISSUE XIII

 Catherine Tramell, the dangerous novelist from “Basic Instinct”; Selina Kyle, the antihero and alter ego of Catwoman; Xenia Onatopp, the villainess bond girl from “GoldenEye”; Jane Smith, the skilled assassin from “Mr. & Mrs. Smith.”
 These characters are beautiful, mysterious, dangerous and most importantly, intelligent, and they use these traits to further their goals.
 Some common names to call these ladies are sirens.